Kids Party Food Guide

 - Coffee and tea

-- A few extra slices of "adult" pizza toppings
+- A few extra slices of pizza with more grown-up toppings

 Handling Allergies & Dietary Needs